 • Discharge Valves

-Opposite to inlet valves, these are at the opposite end.
+Opposite to inlet valves, these air compressor parts are at the opposite end.
 Once the compression process is completed, the discharge valves allow the air to flow out into the storage tank or the discharge pipe for immediate application.

 • Compression Cylinder